 Local Groups Network

-We are contacting other local community organisations with the aim of creating a local group network for Wantage, Grove and the surrounding area.
+We have created a local group network for Wantage, Grove and the surrounding area.
 The purpose of the network is to be a place where local groups can share information and resources, get to know about each other and create stronger links.

 If you are part of a local community organisation and would like it to be added to the network, please use this link to send an email confirming the contact details and we will include the group on the network.
 You can add more than one organisation if you like.